 - A student must fulfill all major, minor and specific requirements prescribed for the degree and satisfy the legal requirements with regard to evidence of an understanding of the History and Constitutions of Georgia and of the United States.

 - A student must satisfy the Regents’ Test requirement for the University System of Georgia.
 Exemptions will be evidence of competence and shall satisfy the requirement.
 All students completing Composition I (ENGL 1101) and Composition II (ENGL 1102) or their equivalents with a minimum grade of "C" will have satisfied this requirement.

 - All students will be required to complete any current requirements beyond the catalog, such as legislative, certification and Board of Regents requirements.

-- Advisors may recommend course substitutions in the major when deemed necessary by submitting the request for approval to their department chair.
+- Advisors may recommend course substitutions in the major when deemed necessary by submitting the request for approval to their Associate Dean.
 The substitution is then submitted to the Registrar who will review each request in accordance with the Board of Regents and institutional policies.

-- For students whose initial enrollment is Fall 1998 and after, Methods of Learning (GSU 1120) will not apply to the degree.
+- For students whose initial enrollment is Fall 1998 and after, Strategies for Success (GSU 1120) will not apply to the degree.

 - A minimum grade of “C” is required in all Area A1 and A2 courses.

 - A maximum of five physical activity credit hours may be applied to the 124-135 hours required for a degree.